 The treatment process at Hazelmere WTP consists of chemical dosing, clarification, filtration and disinfection.
 Sludge treatment is by means of a gravity settling and a Centrifuge Sludge Dewatering System.
 The characteristics of the Hazelmere WTP are shown in Table 12.12.
-There is 25 M $\ell$ of clear water storage available on the site in the form of two 12.5 M $\ell$ tanks.
-One of these is planned to be upgraded from a floating roof reservoir to a concrete reservoir.
+There is 25 M l of clear water storage available on the site in the form of two 12.5 M l tanks.
+One of these is currently being upgraded from a floating roof reservoir to a concrete roof reservoir.